- 1 The Top Eye Glass Stores Compared

 One small negative is the way I was forced into my shopping cart after adding an item.
 I prefer a drop down from the cart icon in the top corner instead of being taken to my actual cart.
 Just my preference.

 The purchase process could not be easier.
 I was walked through each step, clearly understanding where I was in the process at each point.
-I was able to upload a picture of my prescription with ease, and chose free shipping with a 7-10 day delivery estimate.
+I was able to upload a picture of my prescription with ease, and chose free shipping within a delivery estimate of 7-10 business days.

 If I were to need any help, they offer customer service over the phone, live chat, or email, with native English speakers, from 9 am EST to 9 pm EST every day of the week.
 This is pretty much the gold standard of customer service in our review.